 Financial Aid

-New simplified versions of the 2023/24 and 2024/25 Free Application for Federal Student Aid (FAFSA) and California Dream Act Application (CADAA) are available now.
+New simplified version of the 2024/25 Free Application for Federal Student Aid (FAFSA) and California Dream Act Application (CADAA) are available now.

 Application period: